 Environmentalists have countered that the amount of protected areas is miniscule compared to the millions of acres now open to fishermen.

 "We think they’re shooting themselves in the foot," said Kate Wing, ocean policy analyst for the National Resource Defense Council.
 "Marine reserves are one of the only places that have been shown to bring back species of fish.
-There is no question that commercial fishing has caused damage, but in certain areas species have been hurt more by recreational fishing."
+There is no question that commercial fishing has caused damage, but in certain areas species have been hurt more by recreational fishing.

-"I know it’s an emotional issue," she said.
+"I know it’s an emotional issue," she added.
 "We hope to spend time to educate people and get them involved so that they can understand and support it.
 These bills (Freedom to Fish Act) are in some ways, a knee-jerk reaction."

 The Bush administration agrees for now, and has already directed its agencies to carry out the measures set forth in a May 2000 executive order by then-President Bill Clinton.